openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 Finally, set your Github username to **GITHUB_USERNAME**, it must be the same Github account that you used to connect to thegraph.com.

 :::caution
-The **SUBGRAPH_NAME** should be lowercase and any spaces should be hyphenated, it needs to match the subgraph slug you picked when you created the subgraph in thegraph.com.
-If you're not sure, go to the [Subgraph Studio](https://thegraph.com/studio/subgraph), navigate to your subgraph, and look for "subgraph slug."
+The **SUBGRAPH_NAME** should be lowercase and any spaces should be hyphenated, it needs to match the subgraph name you picked when you created the subgraph in thegraph.com.
 :::

 From the `subgraph` folder, install the dependencies: